stonybrook-lin539/main/source/main/01_intro/01_notation.md

 If all those examples got you confused because you don't quite remember the difference between natural numbers and integers, or what exactly a logarithm is, don't worry.
 For most of this class, we actually won't be using the things you heard about in high school and have forgotten since then.
 Where we do need them, they're slowly introduced like any other new concept.
-So don't worry about this and focus on the important insight here: whenever you see an abstract definition, think about what kind of more concrete objects (do not) fit the definition.
+So don't worry about this and focus on the important insight here: whenever you see an abstract definition, think about what kind of more concrete objects would (not) fit the definition.

 ### Implication and equivalence are not the same